History, tourist information, and nearby accommodation

 In 1137 King Stephen granted Buckfast to the Abbey of Savigny, and a delegation of monks from France crossed came to England to oversee the transition of Buckfast to the Savignac order.
 However, the new order was not to last long, and in 1147 the monastery became Cistercian.

-Under Cistercian rule the entire abbey was rebuilt in stone, following a traditional pattern used at other Cistercian monasteries throughout Britain.
-Of the 12th century buildings only the west cloister undercroft and the north gateway arch survive intact.
+Under the Cistercian rule, the entire abbey was rebuilt in stone, following a traditional pattern used at other Cistercian monasteries throughout Britain.
+Of the 12th century buildings, only the west cloister undercroft and the north gateway arch survive intact.

 The Black Death

-After the Dissolution of the Monasteries in 1539 the abbey property was sold and the abbey left to decay.
+After the Dissolution of the Monasteries in 1539, the abbey estate was sold and the monastic buildings were left to decay.
 In 1793 the site was cleared by Samuel Berry to make way for a new mansion house.
-Only the Abbot's Tower and the 12th century undercroft were left untouched, and the rest of the buildings were razed.
+Only the Abbot's Tower and the 12th-century undercroft were left untouched, and the rest of the buildings were razed.

 Buckland is famous for keeping bees and producing its own brand of honey and Buckfast Tonic Wine.
 The abbey church is open outside of worship times, and there are attractive gardens, including a sensory garden, lavender gardens, and even a small area of poisonous plants, some that were used in the medieval period for medical purposes.